Winfrey details her decision to withdraw from Simmons film

 “He did reach out multiple times and attempted to pressure me,” Winfrey told The Associated Press through a spokesperson on Friday.
 It was not anything Simmons said that prompted Winfrey to withdraw from the “On the Record” film, according to Winfrey, but rather inconsistencies in the story of one of Simmons’ accusers, Drew Dixon, that she felt needed to be addressed.

-Winfrey has said she wanted to delay the release of the film, which is scheduled to premiere Jan.
-25 at the Sundance Film Festival, but that view was not shared by the film’s directors.

-Winfrey herself has spoken openly of been sexually abused.
-She said Friday that she still believes Dixon and other women in the film, but that more reporting was needed.
+Winfrey said Friday that she still believes Dixon and other women in the film, but that more reporting was needed.
 “On the Record” directors Kirby Dick and Amy Ziering have said they have ample evidence against Simmons, a co-founder of Def Jam Recordings.

+Winfrey has said she wanted to delay the release of the film, scheduled to premiere Jan.
+25 at the Sundance Film Festival, but that that view was not shared by the film’s directors.
+“On the Record” had been part of her partnership with Apple, which no longer will distribute the documentary.

-Winfrey announced she was leaving as executive producer on Jan.
+Winfrey, who herself has spoken openly of been sexually abused, announced she was leaving as executive producer on Jan.
 10, saying that more work was needed and that and the filmmakers were “not aligned” in their “creative vision.”
-The film’s producers, Impact Partners, said in a statement earlier this week that the movie was “ready for Sundance.”
+The film’s producers, Impact Partners, said in a statement earlier this week that the movie was “ready for Sundance.

 “We have always championed the voices of those who have been wrongly silenced.
 The women in this film have made a great sacrifice by coming forward to tell their stories in their own words.
 We are honored to support them,” the Impact statement reads.
 “We stand firmly behind the work of the intrepid filmmakers who continue to break new ground by advancing important stories in the public interest.”